 How do I redeem KrisFlyer miles?

 In our opinion, the best value for your KrisFlyer miles comes from redeeming them for flights on Singapore Airlines and its partners, such as Air Canada and Lufthansa.
+(Just watch Lufthansa’s carrier charges on short European flights, which can sometimes make purchasing a ticket more economical).

 A particularly good-value option is to target your use of KrisFlyer miles to Singapore Airlines and United flights, as there are no fuel surcharges applied to travel on these airlines.

-We recently used KrisFlyer miles to fly Thai Airways Business Class.
+We’ve previously used KrisFlyer miles to fly Thai Airways Business Class.

 Singapore Airlines is famed for its world-leading Business Class products which fly to all major Australian cities.
 Sometimes you can get these at 30% off through the monthly Spontaneous Escapes promotion.